 Progress of discussion during WRC-23 on the Agenda Item

-SWG 4A2 has met 5 times and completed the contribution introduction.

-SWG 4A2 decided to start DG work for 3GHz, 6GHz and 10GHz next week.
+SWG 4A2 has completed the contribution introduction and started DG work for 3GHz, 6GHz and 10GHz respectively.

 During the discussion, there are four issues that some administrations considered that it was beyond the scope of the agenda item and should not be discussed at SWG4A2, while some other administrations have different views and support to continue the discussion in SWG4A2.
+The situation was respectively reported to WG4A, COM4 and Plenary by Chairs from different levels.
+The guidance from Plenary is that these above-mentioned topics will be preferably discussed by interested parties and will allow SWG4A2 to continue the discussions.
+The issues are currently being addressed at COM4 level.
+See the table below.